To foster vibrant communities and resilient ecosystems in the Northern Gulf of California

 CEDO has offices in both Tucson, Arizona, and directly on the shores of the northern Gulf of California, in Puerto Peñasco, Sonora, Mexico.
-Our Executive Director, Communications & Development Coordinator, and a US Administrative Assistant are based in Tucson, while the majority of our staff works from the office at our Field Station in Mexico.
+Our Executive Director, Communications & Development Coordinator, and a US Administrative Assistant are based in Tucson, while the majority of our staff works from at the Field Station offices in Mexico.
 We are truly a bi-national and bi-cultural organization, and we also have remote staff working as far South as La Paz, Baja California, and as far North as Seattle, Washington.

 Located in the Las Conchas housing development, the “Jewel of Sonora,” CEDO’s campus sits atop one of the highest dunes East of the town center, and is outlined by a sinuous wall and elegant entry gate designed by artist Joseph P. McShane.
 The main edifice, the Agustín Cortéz building, has an open patio courtyard and a balcony overlooking the sparkling Sea of Cortez, and was constructed prior to CEDO’s opening in 1980.
 In 1985, a 16.7 meter (54.8 ft) fin whale skeleton, that washed ashore in our local estuary, was exhibited on the grounds creating an important icon for all of Puerto Peñasco and kicking off a whale of a story.

-This first exhibit solidified CEDO’s commitment to public education, together with our Visitors’ Center, built of recycled tires and aluminum cans as an “Earthship” construction by volunteers in the early 2000’s.
+This first exhibit solidified CEDO’s commitment to public education, together with our Visitors’ Center, built by volunteers of recycled tires and aluminum cans as an “Earthship” construction in the early 2000’s.
 The entire campus is a multi-use facility, and is open to everyone with an interest in the region’s people, places and biodiversity.
 Hundreds of thousands of visitors and residents have participated with CEDO in field trips, eco-tours, environmental contests, research projects, public talks, summer camps and more, and we continue to grow so as to keep pace with the demand for knowledge and positive changes.